Individual Coaching for Women

 Facing and healing what’s not working in our relationships, or lovingly releasing them, takes radical courage.
 What makes it even harder is when we are inside the pain and disconnection of our relationships, it’s virtually impossible to see, let alone act on, a solution.

-These are the reasons I’ve devoted my career and my heart to helping women get unstuck and have the kind of deep, soulful and loving relationships they desire and deserve.
+These are the reasons I’ve devoted my career and my heart to helping strong and successful women get unstuck and have the kind of deep, soulful and loving relationships they desire and deserve.

 I help women either transform their relationship or get absolute clarity that their answer is to lovingly release the marriage within 10 weeks.
 Most women spend years on marriage counseling, complaining to girlfriends or reading every self-help book they can get their hands on and never truly finding the answers they’re seeking.